madskristensen/Tweakster/README.md

 Inspired by the suggestion [shortcut to add new folder](https://developercommunity.visualstudio.com/idea/572354/shortcut-to-add-new-folder.html).

 **Shift+Alt+F** now adds a new folder to your project.
 When a document is open in the editor and has focus, the new folder will be a sibling to that document.

+<h4 id="showsolexp">Activate <i>Solution Explorer</i> on project load</h4>

+Inspired by the suggestion [Always open Solution Explorer when I open Visual Studio.](https://developercommunity.visualstudio.com/idea/1130136/always-open-solution-explorer-when-i-open-visual-s.html).

+When opening a project or solution, the Solution Explorer is not always visible if it was hidden behind other docked tool windows, for instance.
+But now Solution Explorer is always shown when a project is being loaded.

 ### Build